mattermost/docs/source/developer/api4.rst

 Adding an Endpoint
 ------------------

-To add an endpoint to API version 4, each item must be completed on the following checklist:
+To add an endpoint to API version 4, each item on the following checklist must be completed:

 -  `Select an endpoint to
    implement <https://docs.mattermost.com/developer/api4.html#selecting-an-endpoint>`__